galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-metadata/tutorial.md

     This information will appear at the end of the tutorial

-For this metadata, we take inspiration from what Software Carpentry is doing and particularly what they describe in their [Instructor training](https://swcarpentry.github.io/instructor-training/) and the section ["Lessons and Objectives"](https://swcarpentry.github.io/instructor-training/19-lessons/).
+For this metadata, we take inspiration from what Software Carpentry is doing and particularly what they describe in their [Instructor training](https://swcarpentry.github.io/instructor-training/).

 > ### {% icon hands_on %} Hands-on: Fill the pedagogical metadata
 >